 Eddie Stobart Logistics plc is a company incorporated in England and Wales and was registered in March 2014 with registered number 08922456.
-The main country of operation is the United Kingdom with subsidiaries based in Northern Europe.
+The main country of operation is the United Kingdom.

-The Audit Committee is chaired by Christopher Casey and its other members are Philip Swatman and Stephen Harley, each of whom is an independent non-executive director.
+Each of the non-executive directors is a member of this committee.
 The Audit Committee is expected to meet formally at least two times a year and otherwise as required.
 It is responsible for ensuring that the financial performance of the Company is properly reported on and reviewed and its role includes monitoring the integrity of the financial statements of the Company (including annual and interim accounts and results announcements), reviewing internal control and risk management systems, reviewing any changes to accounting policies, reviewing and monitoring the extent of the non-audit services undertaken by external auditors and advising on the appointment of external auditors.

 For more information please reference the ‘Audit Committee Terms of Reference’ available as a download.

-The Remuneration Committee is chaired by Philip Swatman and its other members are Stephen Harley and Christopher Casey, each of whom is an independent non-executive director.
+Each of the non-executive directors is a member of this committee.
 The Remuneration Committee is expected to meet as required.
 It is responsible for determining, within the agreed terms of reference, the Company’s policy on the remuneration packages of the Company’s chairman, the executive directors, senior managers and such other members of the executive management as it is designated to consider.
 The Remuneration Committee is also responsible for determining (within the terms of the Company’s policy and in consultation with the chairman of the Board and/or the chief executive officer) the total individual remuneration package for each executive director and other designated senior executives (including bonuses, incentive payments and share options or other share awards).
 The remuneration of non-executive directors will be a matter for the chairman and executive directors of the Board.
 No director or manager will be allowed to partake in any discussions as to their own remuneration.
 In addition, the Remuneration Committee is responsible for reviewing the structure, size and composition (including the skills, knowledge and experience) of the Board and giving full consideration to succession planning.
 It will also have responsibility for recommending new appointments to the Board.

 For more information please reference the ‘Remuneration Committee Terms of Reference’ available as a download.